 The Facilities Management Institute (FMI) exists to help facilities management professionals thrive in a rapidly changing environment.
 FMI provides easily accessible online tools and resources explicitly designed to advance your skills, knowledge and professional development.

-New Course Open for Public Comment
+New Documents Open for Public Comment:

 Step 1 Basic Compliance

 Start by identifying your basic skill gaps with our free, online assessment.
 We’ll direct you to free resources you can use to fill them.Click to learn more

 See how your current training and credentials prepare you for your current job or your next job.
 Make a training plan to advance your career.Click to learn more

 Public Not a Federal Employee?

 Our tools are available to all.
 Plan your career in industry or prepare for a government role.
 Show that your firm’s employees are qualified to work on federal facilities.

 Explore the topics covered by our resources and learn which are highest priority for your specific role.